CSPI-QE/ocp-ci-docs/docs/Procedure/Documentation/Step_Registry_Documentation_Guide.md

 This section can provide very useful information to anybody who may need to utilize or debug this step.
 Make sure to explain why the following requirements are needed and how to get them.

 ##### Variables<!-- omit from toc -->
-For each environment variable in the `env` list of your new step should be outlined.
+Each environment variable in the `env` list of your new step should be outlined.
 Use the following as a guide for how to document these variables.
 We will start with an example configuration file:

 <sub><sup>`interop-tooling-new-tool-ref.yaml`</sup></sub>
 ```yaml